PegasusArc/VHDL/README.md

-# Digital Room Occupancy Tracking and Monitoring System
+# 🏢 Digital Room Occupancy Tracking and Monitoring System

 This repository contains the **VHDL implementation** of a Digital Room Occupancy Tracking and Monitoring System.

-The system monitors the number of people in a room using entry and exit photocells and outputs a signal when the room reaches its maximum occupancy threshold.
+The system monitors the **number of people in a room** using entry and exit photocells and outputs a signal when the room reaches its **maximum occupancy threshold**.

-The project is developed for implementation on an **FPGA board (xc7a100tcsg324-1)**.
+The project is developed for implementation on an **FPGA board (`xc7a100tcsg324-1`)**.

 ---

-## Author
+## 👨‍💻 Author
 **Praneel Sahu**

 ---

-## Repository Contents
+## 📂 Repository Contents
 - `project_code.vhd` – Main VHDL code for the room occupancy tracker module.
-- `project_tb.vhd` – Testbench for simulating and validating the room occupancy tracker module.
+- `project_tb.vhd` – Testbench for simulating and validating the module.
 - `project.xdc` – XDC constraint file for FPGA implementation.
 - `synthesis(1).log` – Log file from the synthesis process.
 - `implementation(1).log` – Log file from the implementation process.